daien/daien.github.io/_publications/2020-08-23-ECCV-Endpoint-Conditioned-Trajectory-Prediction.md

 Links: [arxiv](https://arxiv.org/abs/2004.02025), [project page](https://karttikeya.github.io/publication/htf/)

-**Bibtex**:

     @inproceedings{mangalam2020journey,
         title={It Is Not the Journey but the Destination: Endpoint Conditioned Trajectory Prediction}, author={Karttikeya Mangalam and Harshayu Girase and Shreyas Agarwal and Kuan-Hui Lee and Ehsan Adeli and Jitendra Malik and Adrien Gaidon}, booktitle={ECCV}
         year={2020},
     }